All Episodes

 He was doing all this jazz hands thing.

-Uh is like uh it was like uh Carol Channing impersonation night.
+It was like Carol Channing impersonation night.

 Anyway, I don't know.

-I don't know what that was about, but I liked all the Texan swagger, but then when he came up to the Granite State, it was all jazz hands, no Texan swagger.
+But then when he came up to the Granite State, it was all jazz hands, no Texan swagger.

-Um Yeah, John Huntsman, let's not forget John Huntsman.
+Yeah, John Huntsman, let's not forget John Huntsman.

-I I love Michelle Bachman, by the way.
+I love Michelle Bachman, by the way.

-I'm a I'm a big fan of hers.
+I'm a big fan of hers.

-Uh Newt, where's this uh bit?
+Newt, where's this bit?

-Newt says he we think, says Newt, this is Newt's rationale for running.
+Newt says he, we think, says Newt, this is Newt's rationale for running.

 We think there has to be a solid conservative alternative to Mitt Romney, says Newt Gingrich.

-Um because uh that's that's the choice now.
+Because that's the choice now.

-You got Mitt.
+You've got Mitt.

-Uh that's a guy who supported government-run health care, climate change Huey, and amnesties for illegals, and so he gets written off as a rhino squish.
+That's a guy who supported government-run healthcare, climate change hooey, and amnesties for illegals.

-He he uh he he wrote uh Gingrich's primary mission.
+He wrote Gingrich's primary mission.

 He wrote a memo to himself about his primary mission.

-Gingrich primary mission to be the advocate of civilization, definer of civilization, and teacher of the rules of civilization.
+Gingrich, primary mission, to be the advocate of civilization, definer of civilization, and teacher of the rules of civilization.

 So put that on your bumper sticker, my fellow granite status.

-Newt For president, advocate of civilization, definer of civilization, teacher of the rules of civilization.
+Newt for president, advocate of civilization, definer of civilization, teacher of the rules of civilization.

-Uh Newt Gingrich, the definer of civilization.
+Newt Gingrich, the definer of civilization.

-Uh so he compared himself to Ronald Reagan and Margaret Thatcher.
+So he compared himself to Ronald Reagan and Margaret Thatcher.

 And you think to yourself, Newt, Newt, come on, why sell yourself short?